saad-ali/spec/spec.md

   // This field is OPTIONAL.
   map<string, string> controller_create_credentials = 6;

-  // If an SP has the ACCESSIBILITY_CONSTRAINTS, a CO may the
-  // topological segment(s) the provisioned volume MUST be
+  // Specifies where (regions, zones, racks, etc.) the provisioned
-  // accessible from.
+  // volume MUST be accessible from.
-  // A topological segment is a sub-division of a cluster, like region,
-  // zone, rack, etc.
-  // An SP SHALL advertise the requirements for topology in
+  // An SP SHALL advertise the requirements for topological
+  // accessibility information in documentation.
+COs SHALL only specify
+  // topological accessibility information supported by the SP.
+COs
-  // documentation.
-COs SHALL permit passing through topological
+  // SHALL permit passing through topological accessibility information.
-  // information.
   // This field is OPTIONAL.
+  // This field MAY be specified only if the SP has the
+  // ACCESSIBILITY_CONSTRAINTS plugin capability.
-If it is not specified, the SP MAY choose
+  // If this field is not specified and the SP has the
+  // ACCESSIBILITY_CONSTRAINTS plugin capability, the SP MAY choose
-  // the topological segment(s) the provisioned volume is accessible
+  // where the provisioned volume is accessible from.
-  // from.
-  TopologyRequirement accessible_from = 7;
+  TopologyRequirement accessibility_requirements = 7;
 }

 message CreateVolumeResponse {